What AWS Offers for Business Infrastructure

 For many small and medium businesses in the UK, AWS and Azure represent more infrastructure than they need.
 Managed hosting providers and simpler cloud platforms can handle most business website and application requirements at lower cost with less operational overhead.

-Migration Between Cloud Platforms
+What Migration Between Cloud Platforms Involves

 Moving from one cloud provider to another is possible but requires careful planning.
 The application layer is portable — a PHP application or a Node.js API runs on AWS, Azure, or simpler platforms without modification.
 The data layer requires more care: database migration with live replication, testing against the new database version, and cutover planning to avoid data loss.